Warnings: violence, mentions of rape

-Wen Qing weeped for the longest time.
+Wen Qing wept for the longest time.

 She was a silent crier.
 Wei Wuxian had known this during the one and only embrace she had given him, when the weight of her grief seemed to have surpassed his, and they lay entangled together in the bleak depths of the bloodpool cave as she tried to crush out his own distant misery.
 She did much the same then, hiccuping noiselessly against Wen Ning’s cold shoulder.
 The newly awakened Wen Ning did not seem to know how to show emotion anymore; he had no heartbeat, no pumping blood to keep his body warm or convey the biology of feeling, but his spirit was the same.

 He held her back.
 His stiff face tensed into a smile.
 He nodded again and again for every trembling, “A-Ning,” she called him by.
-Wen Qing seemed not to want for more than this—for him to be aware and alive to a point, for the movement of his arms as he embraced her febrile body.
+Wen Qing seemed not to want for more than this—for him to be aware and alive to a point, and the movement of his arms as he embraced her febrile body.

 When she released him, she looked at Wei Wuxian.
-Her tear-streaked face glowed wetly under the light of fire.
+Her tear-streaked face glowed wetly under the light of the fire.
 She did not let go of her brother, choosing to hold his hand now rather than the breadth of him in full, but she looked at him; she rose awkwardly to her feet.

 She bowed with all of her back and said, “Thank you.”

-Wei Wuxian had stepped away so that the both of them could reunited, unhindered by his presence.
+Wei Wuxian had stepped away so that the both of them could be reunited, unhindered by his presence.
 His own back stiffened at the sight of her acting in such a way, so used was he to her unbendingness, so clear the memory was of her scolding him the one and only time he had bowed to her instead.

 But she smiled.
 Her skin lit up with joy and gratitude.
 And he realized as the fear dissipated that it had been here at all: that all along he had believed she would leave him after she got what she wanted, and that he was a fool to take her friendship for something temporary.
 Wen Qing dragged her confused brother by the hand until she stood by Wei Wuxian’s side, and she embraced him too.
 She softened his shoulders and his arms.
 She warmed the center of his chest with gratitude and loyalty.

 Wen Ning took to life in the Burial Mounds quietly and uneasily.
 If the others were scared at first of his appearance, and thought Wei Wuxian was once more trying to guard their sleeping quarters and separate them from the Wen sect remnants, Wei Wuxian did not know.
-Wen Qing took care of any explaining in his and her brother’s stead.
+Wen Qing took care of explaining in his and her brother’s stead.
 A few weeks later, one would have believed Wen Ning to have always been part of the landscape in the dead hills.
 Not a single person there so much as looked at him in askance.

 Wen Ning himself spoke very little: his demeanor was much the same as it had been every time he and Wei Wuxian met in the past, but his words were quieter and rougher.
 Born thinly out of a throat that no air came naturally through.
 Perhaps this was the reason he was so few-worded anymore; or perhaps, as Wei Wuxian had feared in the lonely nights of waiting, the violence that had taken him out of the world of the living remained stuck to his skin as it did to Wei Wuxian’s.

 He shared not his worries with either of the siblings.
 Instead he looked from afar as Wen Ning got to know of what had happened since the day he died; as he discovered with wide and whitened eyes the near-hundred of his kind who now lived out of cultivating the earth and sewing clothes together.
-Wei Wuxian spent the most time he ever would with them all during this period—watching Wen Ning adapt to life and the omega adapt to him; watching Wen Ning come to know Luo Fanghua, Grandmother, Uncle Four; watching him be acquainted with the young Wen Yuan.
+Wei Wuxian spent the most time he ever would with them all during this period—watching Wen Ning adapt to life and the kunze adapt to him; watching Wen Ning come to know Luo Fanghua, Grandmother, Uncle Four; watching him be acquainted with the young Wen Yuan.